Advice for British people living in Singapore, including information on health, education, benefits, residence requirements and more.

 A British national above 18 years old who holds a work pass/dependent’s pass/student pass may drive in Singapore with a valid class 3, 3A or 2B UK licence, for a period of not more than 12 months.
 A Singapore driving licence is required after 12 months.
 Those on short term social visits may drive with their foreign licence for up to 12 months each time they enter into Singapore.
 Here’s information on how to convert a UK driving licence to a Singapore driving licence.

 See our information on UK driving licences.

 Singapore has a number of local and international banks that offer commercial banking services.
 All banks handle travellers cheques and change foreign currencies.
 ATM’s can be found in most shopping malls.
 British nationals who have been granted employment passes can make an application to open a bank account.
 For information on how to open an account and what documents are required please refer to individual banks’ websites.

 British nationals who are working and have permanent residence (PR) status in Singapore are required to contribute to the Central Provident Fund (CPF).

-British nationals are liable to tax in Singapore on all income accrued in, or derived from Singapore.
+British nationals are liable to pay taxes in Singapore on all income accrued in, or derived from Singapore.
 The extent of your tax liability will depend on your tax residency status.
 For more information please go to the Inland Revenue Authority of Singapore (IRAS) website.